On FKM isoparametric hypersurfaces in $\mathbb{S}^n \times \mathbb{S}^n$ and new area-minimizing cones: Appendix: regular area-minimizing cones of low codimension

+Searching for other types of regular area-minimizing hypercones remains a challenging task.
+There is an open problem asked by S. T. Yau \cite[Problem 104]{Yau82}: classify the topological type of the $7$-dimensional (necessarily regular) area-minimizing cones in $\mathbb{R}^8$.
+In \cite{IW15}, Ilmanen and White asked whether cones over minimal (non-totally geodesic) embedded $\mathbb{S}^{l-1} \subset \mathbb{S}^{l}$ constructed in \cite{Hs83a}, \cite{Hs83b}, and \cite{HS86} are area-minimizing (see also Tomter's examples in \cite{T87}).

+A few classes of regular area-minimizing cones of codimension $c=2$, which are non-holomorphic, were found before, and both are homogeneous examples.
+In contrast to real varieties, holomorphic cones with specific degree may not be strictly stable, even they are area-minimizing (cf. \cite{DL25}).
+In 1988, via a delicate generalization of Lawson's calibration method in codimension-two cases, Cheng \cite{Cheng88} found one family (and two isolated examples) of homogeneous codimension two area-minimizing cones.
+Shortly after Cheng, Lawlor \cite{La91} provided a general criterion for regular area-minimizing cones, known as the curvature criterion (see Sect.
+3.1).
+Among his many results, the following homogeneous codimension-two area-minimizing cones (cf. \cite[Theorem 5.1.1]{La91}) were found (see his introduction in \cite{La91} for more historical notes):

+In the lowest-dimensional case, there is an open question posed by Lawlor (cf. \cite{La91}): whether the cone over Veronese embedded $\mathbb{R}P^2 \subset \mathbb{S}^4$ is area-minimizing.
+Meanwhile, the codimensional $3$ area-minimizing cones over Veronese embedded $\mathbb{C}P^2 \subset \mathbb{S}^7$ play key roles in Liu's generic singularity study (cf. \cite[Sect.
+8]{L25b}).

-\textbf{Acknowledgements} The author would like to thank T. Wang and Prof. Xiaowei Xu for informing him the examples in Remark 3.5 in an very early time, the author also thanks Prof. Xiaowei Xu for drawing his attention to \cite{Ur19} and many help discussions.
-This work is supported by the NSFC (No.12571057, No.12301068 ), the project of Stable Support for Youth Team in Basic Research Field, CAS (YSBR-001), and the Fundamental Research Funds for the Central Universities (No. WK0010000084).
+\textbf{Acknowledgements} The author wishes to express his sincere gratitude to Teng Wang and Prof. Xiaowei Xu for bringing the examples in Remark 2.10 to his attention at a very early stage.
+Building upon this initial information, the author subsequently established these more general FKM isoparametric examples, motivated by the key observation that their examples admit a formulation in Clifford form.
+Particularly, the author thanks Prof. Xiaowei Xu for drawing his attention to Reference \cite{Ur19} and many inspiring discussions.
+The author also wishes to thank Huixin Tan, Prof. Yuquan Xie, and Prof. Wenjiao Yan for drawing his attention to Reference \cite{QT16}, and thank Dr. Zeke Yao for his discussions on homogeneous hypersurfaces.
+This work is supported by the NSFC (No.12301068, No. 12571057), the project of Stable Support for Youth Team in Basic Research Field, CAS (YSBR-001), and Xiaomi Young Scholar Fund.

 0.3in

 \begin{flushleft}

 \begin{tabbing} XXXXXXXXXXXXXXXXXXXXXXXXXX*\=\kill Hongbin Cui\\ School of Mathematical Sciences, University of Science and Technology of China\\ Wu Wen-Tsun Key Laboratory of Mathematics, USTC, Chinese Academy of Sciences\\ 96 Jinzhai Road, Hefei, 230026, Anhui Province, China\\